You Serve Communities. APA Serves You.

 - Connect locally.
 Join one of 47 chapters — the local source for networking and professional development — and connect with the area planning community through the chapter’s annual conference, education and advocacy programs, and public information campaigns.

 - Get AICP certified.
 Only as an APA member can you earn certification by the American Institute of Certified Planners.
 AICP offers the only national, independent verification of planners’ qualifications.
 Take your planning to the next level.

 - Keep up with planning.
-All members receive Planning magazine, Interact, and the APA blog — your best sources for news on contemporary planning practices.
+All members receive Planning magazine, unlimited access to current and archived PAS publications, Interact, and the APA blog — your best sources for news on contemporary planning practices.
 Get early access to new research and innovative practices.

 - Update your skills.
 Get mentoring, guidance, and training at all stages of your professional life through APA’s top-notch professional education — delivered in-person and online.